Sannyasi rebellion: Clashes between the Company and ascetics

 From hundreds of years monks had been visiting North India and pilgrim sites.
 They also used to take some alms from zamidars.
 But after British imposed taxes on zamidars, it became hard for them to give alms to the ascetics.
-Sannyasis & Fakirs were burden with restrictions as the British government thought they were looters & thugs.
+Sannyasis were burdened with restrictions as the British government thought they were plunderers & thugs.
 And thus rebellion began.
 Most of the clashes were recorded in the years following the famine but they continued, albeit with a lesser frequency, up until 1802.
 The reason that even with superior training and forces, the company was not able to suppress sporadic clashes with migrating ascetics was that the control of the company's forces in the far-removed hilly and jungle covered districts like Birbhum and Midnapore on local events was weak.

 Legacy

 The Sannyasi rebellion was the first of a series of revolts and rebellions in the western districts of the province including (but not restricted to) the Chuar Revolt of 1799 and the Santhal Revolt of 1855–56.
 What effect the Sannyasi Rebellion had on rebellions that followed is debatable.
 Perhaps, the best reminder of the Rebellion is in literature, in the Bengali novels Anandamath (1882) and Devi Chaudhurani (1884), written by India's first modern novelist Bankim Chandra Chatterjee.
 The song, Vande Mataram, which was written in 1876, was used in the novel Anandamath in 1882 (pronounced Anondomôţh in Bengali) and the 1952 movie based on the book.
 The first two verses of Vande Mataram were later declared to be India's National Song (not to be confused with the Indian National Anthem).

-In 2022, Telugu film producer and scriptwriter V. Vijayendra Prasad announced his upcoming project tentatively titled 1770: Ek Sangram, based on Anandamath and the Sannnyasi rebellion.
+In 2022, Telugu film producer and scriptwriter V. Vijayendra Prasad announced his upcoming project tentatively titled 1770: Ek Sangram, based on Anandamath and the Sanyasi rebellion.
 The movie will be simultaneously made in Bengali, Hindi, Tamil and Telugu.